Octopus Free Crochet Pattern Main Image

 My son Benjamin is drawn to the sea.
 He absolutely LOVES animals, but sea animals are of particular interest to him.
 I was immediately excited when he asked me to make him an octopus.
 It was a welcome challenge.
 I mean – TENTACLES.
 Gangly, dangly tentacles.
 Benjamin was especially excited that she actually has a beak underneath where he can feed her!
 I’m so excited to get to share this octopus free crochet pattern with you.
 I hope you love her as much as we do!

-You can bring her to life in this beautiful octopus free crochet pattern!
+You can bring her to life in this beautiful and free octopus crochet pattern!
 This free pattern is supported by ads on my blog.
-You can find the 11-page printable, ad-free pattern of Ingrid the Octopus in my Etsy shop here.
+You can find the ad free, printable PDF in my shop here or on Ravelry here.
 The printable pattern has MANY more photos to help you along the way.

 Additionally, further down in this post you’ll find a video tutorial of Ingrid in the making which will help as well!